-The reason we decide to do the Wusthof Knives Review is that Wusthof is the most trusted and respected kitchen knife brand since 1814 that many of the most popular chefs around the world use in their kitchen or during their TV or Youtube shows.
+The reason we decide to do the Wusthof Knives Review is that Wusthof is the best & most trusted brand of chef knives since 1814 that many of the most popular chefs around the world use in their kitchen or during their TV or Youtube shows.

 Below you will find a complete review of Wusthof knives that over the time has gained a lot of popularity among users that are available at different price points.